mparker-landt/Milestone_Project_2/README.md

 For JavaScript functionality testing a small group of friends and colleagues were used as a test group to provide feedback and notify about bugs that could have been missed.
 ### Performance Testing
 The website performance was tested using Google Chrome Developer Tools Lighthouse feature.
+For the webpage the Performance, Best Practices and SEO were all high with scores of 98 and 100 respectively.
+The Accessibility score was not as high with a value of 84.

 ![Responsive screenshot](assets/images/readme/lighthouse.png)